Our Community History is Alive with Stories of Family and Places

-SWCA Established March 1993.
+- SWCA Established March 1993.

 - Assisted Pierce County in acquiring the 160-acre Orangegate property from the Washington State Department of Natural Resources (DNR) through an application to Pierce County Conservation Futures for approx. $900,000.

 - Assisted Pierce County in creating the Summit-Waller Community Plan (1989).

 - Assisted Pierce County in creating the Summit-Waller Land Use Advisory Commission, which later was merged into the current Mid-County Advisory Commission (MCAC).

 - Assisted Pierce County in creating the Mid-County Community Plan for the Summit-Waller, Summit View and North Clover Creek-Collins communities (2005).

 - Assisted Pierce County in the creation of the Rural Separator (RSep) zoning for the Mid-County communities.

 - Had a major impact on the creation of the popular “Pierce County Responds” program where citizens can initiate an on line complaint/request to deal with litter, junk/ abandoned cars on public right-away or on private property.

 - Instrumental in the creation of a new, trail system called “The Pipeline Trail” using Tacoma Water’s Pipeline Road as a trail with a future trailhead station at Orangegate Park in the Summit-Waller community.
 The trail would eventually link Tacoma and our community with the Foothills Rails-to-Trails system in the Orting Valley, and with other regional trail systems.
-The trail should be complete to Orangegate Park within two years.
+The trail should be complete to Orangegate Park by 2025.

 - Assisted Pierce County in the design and implementation of the unincorporated Pierce County community signs visible as one enters a community plan area of the county – “Welcome to Summit-Waller”.

 - Assisted the Puyallup School District and Pierce County to create an ordinance that allowed 20 MPH signs on the streets that border Waller Road Elementary School; Requested & received addition streetlights by the school.

 - Assisted the Franklin Pierce School Dist. in resurrecting a farm program at the “Farm at Franklin Pierce” (96th St E & Waller Road E) to provide fruits & vegetables to the school lunch program, and provide agricultural experiences for students at all grade levels, and promoting in 2015 a new STEM Natural Science Research Ctr.
 Bldg. at the Farm.